Here’s The Shocking Collusion Evidence Revealed In Robert Mueller’s Testimony That No One Is Talking About

 “They got the Democratic game plan for the election, Lofgren said, as quoted by Newsweek, adding that Manafort and Gates “met with the Russians and repeatedly gave them internal data, polling, and messaging in the battleground states.”

-“While the Russians were buying ads and creating propaganda to influence the outcome of the election,” Lofgren noted, summarizing Mueller’s testimony, the Russians were armed not only with stolen Clinton campaign data, but also with inside information “they had been given by the Trump campaign chairman Mr. Manafort.”
+“While the Russians were buying ads and creating propaganda to influence the outcome of the election,” Lofgren noted, summarizing Mueller’s testimony, the Russians were armed not only with stolen Clinton campaign data but also with inside information “they had been given by the Trump campaign chairman Mr. Manafort.”

 Lofgren also asked Mueller if the Trump campaign “expected it would benefit electorally” from the Russian hacking and social media propaganda operation — to which Mueller answered, “That’s correct.”